Why outdoor play is important

 If you can walk to the park, you can also teach your child about road and pedestrian safety on the way.
 Even younger children can get out of the stroller and walk for a little while.
 Walking together shows that you value and enjoy outdoor activity too.
 Other outdoor, active transport activities include riding bikes or scooters.

-As your child gets older, you could encourage her to try a structured outdoor activity like junior sport.
+As your child gets older, you could encourage them to try a structured outdoor activity like junior sport.

 Outdoor play for different ages

-Outdoor play helps your baby learn about different surroundings and can make him feel more comfortable with the world around him.
+Outdoor play helps your baby learn about different surroundings.
+It can help your baby feel more comfortable with the world around them.
 Some ideas for outdoor play with your baby include:

 - enjoying tummy time on a blanket, towel or picnic rug